cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 Added new powers to selection (counterfeit production / feral senses / lie in wait)
 Changed background picture to reflect current labs
 Fixed a typo
+July 10/21
+Added 1600x900 (not fully tested)
+Reverted delay resolution to steps of 50ms which seems to provide better accuracy Base delay was upped to 300ms

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)